svaditya/svaditya.github.io/_posts/2017-05-16-bayesian-estimation-in-action.md

     ##       2.5%      97.5%
     ## 0.04318395 0.14820535

-In other words **we can be 95% confident that the sucess rate lies between 4.34% and 15.22%.**
+In other words **we can be 95% confident that the conversion rate lies between 4.34% and 15.22%.**

-Note that we considered an uniform distribution for the prior as we have not clue about its previous distribution.
+Note that we considered an uniform distribution for the prior as we had no clue about its previous distribution.
 The prior can have any distribution based on the previous knowledge about the parameters.

-*2. Suppose, there is a proven channel which guarantees a conversion rate of 3%.
-What is the probability that the conversion rate of this new ad/emailer is greater than 3%?*
+**2. Suppose, there is a proven channel which guarantees a conversion rate of 3%.
+What is the probability that the conversion rate of this new ad/emailer is greater than 3%?**

 This can be easily obtained from the probability distribution.